The abnormal sweat electrolytes are described - the first major step towards understanding the basic defect and a major aid in diagnosis

 Ltd, Cleveland, Ohio.
 2001 - with the author's permission).

-Dr Preston Campbell III (figure 14a) is Executive Vice President for Medical Affaires.
-Qualified at the University of Virginia Medical School, completed his pediatric residency as chief resident at Vanderbilt University School of Medicine, earned a diploma from the Liverpool (England) School of Tropical Medicine and served as Director of Pediatrics at the Centre Medical Beraca, LaPointe, Haiti.
+Dr Preston Campbell III (figure 14a) previously Executive Vice President for Medical Affaires succeeded Bob Beall as Chief Executive Officier of the CF Foundation in 2015.
+He qualified at the University of Virginia Medical School, completed his pediatric residency as chief resident at Vanderbilt University School of Medicine, earned a diploma from the Liverpool (England) School of Tropical Medicine and served as Director of Pediatrics at the Centre Medical Beraca, LaPointe, Haiti.
 He returned to Vanderbilt to complete his pulmonary training, joined the faculty and served as the Director of the Cystic Fibrosis Center at Vanderbilt.
 In 1998, Dr. Campbell joined the CF Foundation as the executive vice president for medical affairs, overseeing clinical research, the CF Foundation’s network of specialty care centers and training programs.
 Dr. Campbell has received numerous awards, including recognition in The Best Doctors in America.

 Dr Bruce C Marshall (figure 14c) is Vice President of Clinical Affaires at the CF Foundation.
 Bruce Marshall qualified at the Maryland School of Medicine in Baltimore.
 He is closely involved with all matters clinical at the CF Foundation including clinical trials, working parties, guidelines and medical publications including the patient registry.